 f.
-Evaluation of the audit firm by Audit & Supervisory Board Members and the Audit & Supervisory Board a.
-Fees paid to the certified public accountants, etc.
+Evaluation of the audit firm by Audit & Supervisory Board Members and the Audit & Supervisory Board

 The Audit & Supervisory Board of the Company has established standards for the evaluation and appointment of accounting auditors, and evaluates the work of the accounting auditor in each fiscal year in accordance with the standards.

 The criteria set by the Company were met in the results of the evaluation.